 One of the questions that I hear most frequently, especially after I have sung a concert with some lower repertoire, is: “Why do I call myself a male soprano and not a countertenor?
 What’s the difference?”

-There’s a very big difference between the modern, mostly or all falsetto countertenor, usually a low mezzo soprano, and the historical one.
+There is, in my opinion, a big difference between the modern, mostly or all-falsetto countertenor, most commonly a low mezzo soprano, and the historical one.
 The historical countertenor was, until at least the middle or the late eighteenth century, a chest-voice dominated voice and was usually either a low alto or a high tenor.[i]
 This changed in the early nineteenth century, in England, to a falsetto-dominated voice that was about a third or a fourth higher and was probably very similar to the voice of Alfred Deller.
-The most famous nineteenth-century possessor of this voice was probably William Knyvett, a composer and glee-singer.[ii]
+The most famous nineteenth-century possessor of this voice was William Knyvett, a composer and glee-singer.[ii]

 I don’t call myself a countertenor for a variety of reasons.

 A. I use a lot of chest voice, generally up to my natural passaggio between d’ and e’.
 I’m far more interested in recreating the voice (as far as is possible) of the soprano castrati; all of the major ones in the late 18th and early 19th centuries apparently used extensive chest voices up to a c''.[iv]
 As I’ve said before, the modern expectation is that a “countertenor” will use very little chest voice, at times pushing his falsetto far below the normal male passaggio of between d’ and f’.
 I don’t think that this is historically supported and, in any case, is an almost impossible technique to use in male soprano repertoire that regularly extends from g to b'' or c'''.

 B. Modern Countertenors are almost all mezzo sopranos, either high or low.
 I don’t wish to confuse people or have them expect something other than what I am and what I sing--soprano--though I do occasionally dip into the upper “countertenor” repertoire.